 The time limit is one reason it is critical to contact an attorney as soon as possible after your accident.
 Another reason is that even though you have a year to bring a lawsuit, vital evidence can disappear within a matter of days.
 Getting a skilled lawyer on your side right away will maximize your chances of success.

-At Bart Durham Injury Law, in Nashville, Tennessee, we have been practicing law since 1975.
+At Bart Durham Injury Law, in Nashville, Tennessee and Bowling Green, Kentucky, we have been practicing law since 1975.
 We are here to carry the burden of legal concerns for you.
 We take pride in providing quality service and staying in contact with our clients.
 Even if nothing new has happened in your case, you can count on receiving a call from us at least once a month, just to check in.